aws-quickstart/quickstart-neo4j/README.md

-# Neo4j Enterprise—Quick Start
+# Neo4j Enterprise Edition—Quick Start

-For architectural details, step-by-step instructions, and customization options, refer to the [deployment guide](https://aws-quickstart.github.io/quickstart-neo4j/).
+For architectural details, step-by-step instructions, and customization options, refer to the [deployment guide](https://fwd.aws/7bJeD?).

 To post feedback, submit feature ideas, or report bugs, use the **Issues** section of this GitHub repo.